2014–15 Richmond Spiders women's basketball team

-The 2014–15 Richmond Spiders women's basketball team will represent the University of Richmond during the 2014–15 college basketball season.
+The 2014–15 Richmond Spiders women's basketball team represented the University of Richmond during the 2014–15 college basketball season.
 Michael Shafer assumes the responsibility as head coach for his tenth season.
-The Spiders were members of the Atlantic 10 Conference and play their home games at the Robins Center.
+The Spiders were members of the Atlantic 10 Conference and played their home games at the Robins Center.
 They finished the season 19–14, 9–7 in A-10 play to finish in fifth place.
-They advanced to the quarterfinals of the Atlantic 10 women's tournament where they lost to Fordham.
-They were invited to the Women's National Invitation Tournament where defeated Stetson in the first round before losing to a A-10 member Duquesne in the second round.
+They advanced to the quarterfinals of the Atlantic 10 women's tournament, where they lost to Fordham.
+They were invited to the Women's National Invitation Tournament, where they defeated Stetson in the first round before losing to a A-10 member Duquesne in the second round.